 Lift Working Families out of Poverty

-Concerned community members from all across the state have come together to create Idahoans for a Fair Wage, a non-profit organization dedicated to increasing the minimum wage through a ballot initiative.
+Idahoans for a Fair Wage is a non-profit organization dedicated to increasing the minimum wage in Idaho.

 In order to capture the voices of Idahoans across the state, we need your help.